 DONORS MAKE A DIFFERENCE IN STUDENT EXPERIENCE

-Now more than ever, the generosity of the University of Oklahoma’s alumni and friends plays an important role in the education of our students.
 In Fiscal Year 2017, private support helped ensure that our deserving students were provided with all of the tools they needed to thrive at OU — from scholarships, textbooks and lab supplies to housing and food assistance.